Taratari: 2012 to 2013

 In 2012, Taratari shipyard moved to Chittagong to increase its production capacity and to be closer to the sailors in the Bay of Bengal.
 The shipyard continued working with the FAO, developed new vessels for the A.K.
 Khan company, and started new projects.
 The company built Bangladesh's first jute fiber boat.

 Future

 In 2014, a partnership with a local industrial group is expected.
 This collaboration triple the shipyard's total area, and enable it to continue research and development of new boats.

 Activities

 Taratari is the only shipyard in Bangladesh to both design and produce its vessels, to train its teams in shipbuilding by international standards, and to regulate the use of composite materials, steel, and wood.

 Ship design

-Taratari develops new Floating Solutions based on local needs, taking into account the geographical characteristics of the country and integrating local naval architecture in ship design.
+Taratari develops new watercraft based on local needs, taking into account the geographical characteristics of the country and integrating local naval architecture in ship design.

 The shipyard also supports local, innovative projects in the water industry.
 This has included hosting the "Gold Of Bengal" team as they built prototype boats made of jute fiber.